Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 Although catching a swarm is indeed viable, it is not an approach PerfectBee would recommend for the first time beekeeper, if a package of bees or a nuc is readily available.

 First, the location is somewhat unpredictable.
 When you get the call that a swarm is available, it could be anywhere!
-The swarm might be conveniently at arm's length on a tree branch with a satisfying bend when you whack the tree to drop the bees.
+The swarm might be conveniently at arm's length on a tree branch and with a satisfying bend, ready for when you whack the tree to drop the bees.
 But it might also be under a deck or in the arch of a car's wheel, that's not so convenient!

 The makeup of the swarm is also less predictable.
 With a package or nuc, you have a good sense of the source of the bees and someone specific to ask questions.
 With a swarm, the race of bees forming a swarm may not be your preference and the physical steps necessary to capture them is more involved than merely picking up a package or a nuc!